 Please contact any members of this task force if you can contribute to its work.
 Suggestions of resources relevant for PSA members, policies to propose, actions to take are most welcome!

 Kerry McKenzie (chair), UC San Diego, email@example.com

-Heather Douglas, Michigan State University firstname.lastname@example.org
+Heather Douglas, Michigan State University, firstname.lastname@example.org

-Alastair Wilson, University of Birmingham, email@example.com
+Alastair Wilson, University of Birmingham, UK, email@example.com

 Soazig Le Bihan, University of Montana, firstname.lastname@example.org

 Amanda Corris, Wake Forest University, NC, email@example.com